ZAdamMac/Tapestry/TESTDOCS.md

 # Testing Documentation for Tapestry Project
 ## Current as of release 2.0

-This document is intended to lay out a brief explanation of the correct use of the provided scripts in testing Tapestry, for use in development. **No fork or branch may be pushed to Master until its version of dev.py passes all tests.** Primary coverage is to be provided by unit testing of individual functions or rountine-functions, with Functional Testing to provide assurance the whole program functions as intended.
+This document is intended to lay out a brief explanation of the correct use of the provided scripts in testing Tapestry, for use in development. **No fork or branch may be pushed to Master until it passes testing.** Primary coverage is to be provided by unit testing of individual functions or rountine-functions, with Functional Testing to provide assurance the whole program functions as intended.
 Going forward, new features should be added in such a way that they are unit-testable whenever possible.

 ## Preparing the Test Environment and tapestry-test.cfg
 The test suite relies on a testing environment to run its target script against.
 That environment can be constructed relatively simply using the included `corpusmaker.py`.
 The method of preparing this environment is simple: